dolapojohnson/dolapojohnson/README.md

 - 👋 Hi, I’m @dolapojohnson
-- 👀 I’m interested in web development and data science
+- 👀 I’m interested in web development
-- 🌱 I’m currently learning React and Nodejs for web development
+- 🌱 I write React and Nodejs for web development
 - 💞️ I’m looking to collaborate on any web application
 - 📫 Reach me via dolapojohnson99@gmail.com